opensourcekam/goTogether/README.md

 4. Go to your browser -> navigate to localhost:port
 ---
 ### IDEA
-Produce an application that allows you and your friends to fully plan out a summertime trip.
+Produce an application that allows you and your friends to fully plan trips together.

 #####The application will have:

-1. Chatroom <- done
+1. Chatroom <- done/ half baked
 2. Sign in/ up with Facebook <- done.
 Add -> x, y, z
 3. Budget tracking 💰 💸 🤑
 4. Ability to set up playlist wiht your friends